JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Security Notice ==

 Both 'codeview' series and 'articleloader' series do not support loading by post titles.
-Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "jFellow").
+Because post titles can not be guaranteed for unique naming, cross-site scripting attacks may occur by rewriting contents of "jArticles" on junior graded users (such as "jFellow").
 Post ID and post slug have its unique naming.
 In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
 This plugin prohibit to load "jArticles" which don't be published by senior graded users (such as "Editor").
-Senior graded users should pay attention to investigate SVGs, JavaScript and other scripts in "jArticles" for stopping any malicous activities before publishing "jArticles".
+Senior graded users should pay attention to investigate SVGs, JavaScript and other scripts in "jArticles" for stopping any malicious activities before publishing "jArticles".

+In PHP, 0, '', "", '0', "0", array() and null means FALSE in boolean check, TRUE in empty check [empty()].
+Besides, "\0" stores null character in String.
+This means no empty.
+C language recognizes null character such as null terminator (recognized as End of String).
+This difference between PHP and C language is used by hackers.
+To prevent possible null byte injection, I added a method to erase every null character in every relevant shortcode.

+Every attribute in shortcodes seems like to be String type.
+Check shortcode_parse_atts in shortcodes.php in wp-includes.
+This function uses a set of shorcode attributes as a text.
+Therefore, for example, if you want some number as Integer type, you need cast the value to Integer type.
+PHP's integer cast uses 'atoi', a C language function.

 == Installation ==

 Jimmy Codeviewer is a plugin under the terms of the GNU GPL.
 If you have some curious to this plugin, you can download and test it from GitHub public repository. https://github.com/JimmyKenMerchant/jimmy-codeviewer/

 This Plugin uses several text domains.
 Names of shortcodes may conflict with shortcodes in other plugins.
 The name of post type, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other names.
 LATEX, a renowned digital document preparation system, uses "jarticle" as a Japanese document class.
 But I think, in WordPress, "jArticle" as one of post types is unique naming.
 Before activating this plugin, make sure to check naming conflict between this plugin and others.
 Embedded CSS in this plugin uses several names for HTML ids and classes, such as "magazine-content".
 If you meet any naming conflict in whole HTML ids or classes in your page, change these names to save each unique naming.
 Changing names of ids and classes in "style-codeviewer.css" does not affect functions of shortcodes in this plugin.

+This Plugin wants encoding of the text is UTF-8, otherwise you meet empty return of HTML code.
+Setting UTF-8 to mb_detect_encoding and mb_convert_encoding is useful.
+Plus, you can use UTF-8 as PHP default, e.g., set "default_charset = UTF-8" in php.ini.
+You may need settings of Multibyte String Extension (php-mbstring) and more to fit UTF-8 encoding.
+Make sure to set UTF-8 in HTML, e.g., write "<meta charset="UTF-8">" in head tag.
+In addition, MySQL's Table charset needs utf8mb4, collate needs utf8mb4_unicode_ci.
+UTF-8 is ultimatelly in-bytes format for Unicode.
+If you want to search raw Unicode, you may need utf-16 style Unicode sucn as "/\x{2010}/u".

 == Copyright ==